Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Proof of Theorem

-In the right-hand side of the above boundary conditions, we only need to keep the first term, namely the term proportional to $f^*(\tau)$ since we focus on the leading term, all other terms have orders higher than ${\rm O}(\varepsilon)$ and are negligible.
-We will solve this system order-by-order, namely for the order $\varepsilon^{i\lambda}$($i=0,1,2,3,4,\dots$), we solve the H-J-B equation (see \eqref{G})
+To determine the leading-order solution, we only need to keep the first term on the right-hand side of the above boundary conditions, namely the term proportional to $f^*(\tau)$.
+All other terms have orders higher than ${\rm O}(\varepsilon)$ and are negligible.
+We will examine this system order-by-order, namely for the order $\varepsilon^{i\lambda}$($i=0,1,2,3,4,\dots$), we solve the H-J-B equation (see \eqref{G})

 with the associated boundary conditions.
 When we match the boundary conditions, there are only two possibilities: $i\lambda = 1$ or $i\lambda \neq 1$.
 We first examine the possibility for $i\lambda=1$, by solving \eqref{i-th HJB} with the initial condition \eqref{generalfinalY} and the associated boundary conditions given by